-In accordance with the Institute's Policy on Due Process for Approval of Standards of Practice and Other Practice-Related Material, this educational note has been approved by CLIFR, and received final approval for distribution by the Practice Council on October 25, 2006.
+In accordance with the Institute's policy for Due Process, this educational note on "Approximations to the CALM" has been approved by CLIFR, and has received final approval for distribution by the Practice Standards Council.

-This educational note is subject to subsection 1220 of the Standards of Practice (hereafter referred to as "Standards"), which says that "the actuary should be familiar with the relevant educational notes and other designated educational material," and be aware that a "practice which the notes describe for a situation is not necessarily the only accepted practice for that situation and is not necessarily accepted actuarial practice for a different situation," and that "educational notes are intended to illustrate the application (but not necessarily the only application) of the standards, so there should be no conflict between them."
+Section 1220 of the Standards of Practice prescribes that "the actuary should be familiar with relevant educational notes and other designated educational material."
+It further explains that "a practice which the notes describe for a situation is not necessarily the only accepted practice for that situation and is not necessarily accepted actuarial practice for a different situation."
+As well, "educational notes are intended to illustrate the application (but not necessarily the only application) of the standards, so there should be no conflict between them.

-I would like to thank the members who were primarily responsible for the development of this educational note, namely, David Campbell, Byron Corner, Marc St-Jacques, Mary Stock, Phillip Watson, Robert Willis and Julie Wheeler.
+We would like to thank the following individuals who were primarily responsible for the development of this educational note: Trevor Howes, Sarah Marr, Dale Pounder, Les Rehbeli, Phillip Watson and Robert Willis.